-Everyone talks about watts.
-But what are the figures produced the best riders in big cycling and Ironman races?
+Everyone talks about wattages.
+But which numbers are run by the best at big Ironman and bike races?

 In cycling, watt measurement has become established as a highly efficient training tool in the performance area and, together with pulse and cadence measurement, forms an efficient trio that can be used to “read” and develop your fitness.
 For the comparison of watt measurement results, the absolute watt number is not used, but the watt to weight ratio of the athlete is determined and indicated in watts per kilogram body weight.